 There are several types of abdominoplasty surgeries.
 These include:

-Because no two patient bodies or surgical goals are exactly alike, abdominoplasty is a very individualized procedure.
+Because no two patients' bodies or surgical goals are identical, abdominoplasty is individualized.
 In a consultation appointment, your plastic surgeon provides a physical examination to determine whether the surgery may work for you.
-They also review your health, medical history and personal goals before discussing your options.
+They also review your health, medical history, and personal goals before discussing your options.
 For some, the best outcome can come from a classic procedure.
 Others will receive better results from a mini- or extended method.

-For patients with excess skin or bulk above and below their belly button, a classic tummy tuck typically works best.
-This surgical correction improves the appearance of the full length of the abdominal wall.
+A classic tummy tuck typically works best for patients with excess skin or bulk above and below their belly button.
+This surgical correction improves the appearance of the entire length of the abdominal wall.
 It typically requires a U-shaped or horizontal incision above the pubic mound, typically from one hip to the other.
 The resulting scar is still within the discreet area of a swimsuit bottom.
-To achieve the best results, this surgery sometimes involves a second incision around the navel.
+This surgery sometimes involves a second incision around the navel to achieve the best results.